 Nevertheless, thanks to the perseverance of many countries of the Non Aligned Movement (which today includes more than 120 states) and China, a process to develop a draft Convention on the Right to Development has been initiated recently at the United Nations.
 The aim is to make the Right to Development “operational”.
-In May 2021, the intergovernmental working group of the Human Rights Council on the Right to Development considered a first draft of the Convention and its commentaries.
+In May 2023, the intergovernmental working group of the Human Rights Council on the Right to Development will consider the last draft of the Convention and its commentaries.
 CETIM actively participated in the discussions.
 Indeed, for more than two decades, our association has regularly intervened at the UN and follows developments closely in order to ensure that the Right to Development is not forgotten or diverted from its purpose.
 It also watches closely to make sure that its implementation is not systematically obstructed but on the contrary, is properly supported and promoted.

 CETIM publications related to the right to development(other publications are only available in French here)